 M. de Montmagny, like his predecessor, appears to have commanded the general respect of the native inhabitants.
-Unluckily, in consequence of an attempt by De Poinci, who commanded in the West Indies, to render himself independent, the court adopted the jealous poliey of continuing no governor in power longer than three years.
+Unluckily, in the acquence of an attempt by De Poinci, who commanded in the West Indies, to render himself independent, the court adopted the jealous policy of continuing no governor in power longer than three years.
 This system was peculiarly ill suited to a settlement like that of Canada, where intimate local knowledge, and a peculiar mixture of firmness and address, were necessary to deal with tumultuary tribes whom they had not strength to subdue.
 Montmagny was replaced by Ailleboust, said to have been a man of probity, but scarcely possessing the energy required in so difficult a situation.
-During his government the Iroquois formed the resolution of renewing the war in all its fury.
-No ground is stated ; but the Europeans and their allies in consequence of it became exposed to a series of dreadful calamities.
+During his government the Iroquois formed the resolution of renewing the war in all No ground is stated; but the Europeans and their allies in consequence of it became exposed to a series of dreadful calamities.

 The missionaries had not merely formed establishments at Quebec and Montreal, but had also penetrated into the territory of the savages.
-In this task they cery pressed pass up l in great exigency, carry on ave done the river their deso long a ed by the ace; and eir sinceon left no ality.
-He their dence with vs of the hich they vo stakes. governorlanguage, in referever after hey often e speaker heir wish the voice xposition explanaes, which nfold his the diffihe movepids, and, ck, used an aceing of the mutual estitution tainly gave full proof of sincerity, renouncing all the comforts of civilized life, and exposing themselves to every species of hardship and danger.
-They have been accused of unduly combining political with religious ob-They did certainly employ their influence for jects. the furtherance of French power; since they induced a number even of the Iroquois not only to quit the country to which they were so strongly attached and settle within the limits of the colony, but even to fight against their own relations.
+In this task they certainly gave full proof of sincerity, renouncing all the comforts of civilized life, and exposing themselves to every species of hardship and danger.
+They have been accused of unduly combining political with religious ob-They did certainly employ their influence for the furtherance of French power; since they induced a number even of the Iroquois not only to quit the country to which they were so strongly attached and settle within the limits of the colony, but even to fight against their own relations.
 But, at the same time, they undoubtedly reclaimed their votaries from many savage habits, and trained them to some degree of order and industry.
 The Hurons were found the most docile and susceptible of improvement, and their great numbers afforded a wide field of exertion.
 Upwards of three thousand of them are recorded to have been baptized at one time; and though it was easier to make converts than to retain them, yet a considerable change is said to have appeared in the aspect of this wild region, and very favourable prospects to have been opened.
 The main object was to unite them in villages, of which the chief was Sillery, or St Joseph and St Mary, with several smaller dependent ones.

-Charlevoix in Heriot, p.
+^{} Charlevoix in Heriot, p.
 51-63.

 In 1648 the Iroquois, as already stated, determined to renew the war; a resolution adopted by them, if we may believe the annals of the colony, without any ground, or even pretext.
-The settlement, however, was now destined to experience the terrible effects of their rapid movements; that they could advance like foxes, and attack like lions; and that their arrival and triumphant return were usually announced at the same moment.+ In the village of Sillery, where four hundred families were settled in the most profound peace, and the missionary was celebrating the most solemn ordinances of religion, the cry was suddenly raised, "We are murdered !"
+The settlement, however, was now destined to experience the terrible effects of their rapid movements; that they could advance like foxes, and attack like lions; and that their arrival and triumphant return were usually announced at the same moment.† In the village of Sillery, where four hundred families were settled in the most profound peace, and the missionary was celebrating the most solemn ordinances of religion, the cry was suddenly raised, "We are murdered!"
 An indiscriminate masng all the nselves to have been ligious obluence for induced a e country tle within ainst their doubtedly abits, and try.
-The eptible of led a wide l of them ime; and to retain appeared avourable object was as Sillery, ualler deetermined them, if without ent, howterrible ey could and that sually anof Sillery, the most ating the suddenly nate masp.
-32; an sacre had begun, without distinction of sex or age.
-In vain did women flee into the depth of the forest with infants in their arms, whose feeble cries betrayed themselves and their mothers.
-Finally, the assailants fell upon the priest, and, aft each successively had struck a blow, threw him into the flames.
+The eptible of led a wide d of them time; and to retain e appeared favourable object was vas Sillery, etermined y them, if y without ent, howe terrible ney could and that sually anof Sillery, the most rating the s suddenly inate mas-